lucas-streanga/LS-CData/README.md

 # LS-CData
-My library for data structures in C.
+My library for data structures in C. Currently, only `vector` is implemented.